ebasto/ebasto/README.md

-- 👋 Hi, I’m @ebasto
+- Hi, I’m Edgar
-- 👀 I’m interested in what arises
-- 🌱 I’m currently learning what is needed
-- 💞️ I’m looking to collaborate on what is needed
+- I'm building a computational pipeline :)
-- 📫 How to reach me: ea.basto@gmail.com
+- How to reach me: ea.basto@gmail.com

 <!---
 ebasto/ebasto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.